 A Family Education Day, where families with kids could listen to experts talking about new developments on Pediatric Gastroenterology, Hepatology and Nutrition.
 The activity allowed families with patients to get new knowledge about their disease and have a dialogue with international experts.
 Each table had a medical professional translate and explain the guestions and answers.

-STEP 3 Activities The legacy activities at the conference were: Center for Molecular Prediction of Inflammatory Bowel Disease (PREDICT) offered a second legacy activity.
+STEP 3 Activities

+The legacy activities at the conference were:

+Center for Molecular Prediction of Inflammatory Bowel Disease (PREDICT) offered a second legacy activity.
 It was a Talent Workshop for young researchers, allowing them to learn about state-ofthe-art research within the field.

 The third activity was a Research Fund suggested by the Local Organising Chair, Professor Steffen Husby.
 The surplus money from the conference will be transferred to the fund.

+STEP 4 Outputs

+Family Education Day

+Talent Workshop

-STEP 4 Outputs Family Education Day Talent Workshop A total amount of 100 children, parents, and experts attended the activity.
+A total amount of 100 children, parents, and experts attended the activity.
 It resulted in 23 survey responses.
-The speakers and helpers were satisfied with the debate, which was not only between the experts and the families but also between families at the tables. and everyone responded to the survey.
+The speakers and helpers were satisfied with the debate, which was not only between the experts and the families but also be-

 Outcomes STEP 5

+tween families at the tables.

 Family Education Day

 Talent Workshop

 Two-way communication between the patient and the doctor is important for both to understand how to treat the disease.
 The doctor may have a plethora of practical and theoretical knowledge but is not the one with the actual symptoms.
 Likewise, the patient needs the help of a health professional to understand the different symptoms and what they mean in terms of treatment etc. The activity reiterated this with the majority of participants answering that they had learned something new about their disease.

 STEP 6 Impact

 Family Education Day

 ESPGHAN will integrate the concept as a part of future congresses, which will likely affect even more families on a global scale.
 Copenhagen Legacy Lab will follow the development.

 Talent Workshop

-Copenhagen Legacy Lab will be able to track if participants from the workshop convert into talents in the future in close dialogue with PREDICT.
+Copenhagen Legacy Lab will be able to track this if it converts into a talent in the future in close dialogue with PREDICT.